microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 The structure forms a tree as opposed to a linked-list because different local branches can share the same ancestor commits.
 Each branch however only ever sees a single spine of this tree, which therefore looks like a linked-list to said branch.
+The rest of the document uses the term "list" when describing operations performed at the scope of a single branch.

 The tree is sparse because it does **_not_** contain the following kinds of edits: